UoB-OOP/coms10017/README.md

       The `mvnw` command should be executed from the project root (where `pom.xml` is located).
  * `mvnw`:`java.lang.UnsupportedClassVersionError:...
 Unsupported major.minor version 5...`<br />
       Maven wrapper needs Java 8 to work, check that the correct `JAVA_HOME` is set.
 If this happens on a Mac, make sure that `JAVA_HOME` is **not** pointing to the system-bundled Java 6.
+ * `mvnw`: Compilation is failing because of warning messages being treated as errors. <br />
+      Ideally, you should deal with the warnings so that they don't come up any more.
+Read [the Maven page](MAVEN.md) for more info.
+ * `mvnw`: `[WARNING] bootstrap class path not set in conjunction with -source 1.8` <br />
+      You are using the wrong version of Java -- you need to use Java 8!
+Read [the Setup page](SETUP.md) for insturctions on how to uninstall the wrong versions and install the correct one.

 ## FAQ